Governor’s 2013 Economic Development Initiative

 Sales Tax Exemption

-The Board of Equalization administers a partial exemption to businesses that purchase qualified property after July 1, 2014.
+The California Department of Tax and Fee Administration administers a partial exemption to businesses that purchase qualified property after July 1, 2014.